 - Mix soy sauce and sesame oil together and pour over rice.
 Stir until rice is evenly coated with sauce.

-- Top with chopped green onions and cilantro.
+- Top with chopped green onions and/or cilantro, optional.